-As noted already in the Introduction, the setting of Corollary \ref{particles} (i.e., $N$ particles with $D$ levels each and two subsystems of $k$ particles each) is modeled by a random induced state on $\C^d \otimes \C^d$ with $d=D^k$ and $s = D^{N-2k}$.
-Thus we need to show that the sequence $p_k := \pi_{D^k,D^{N-2k}}$ has the following property (i) {\sl for some small $\delta >0$ (which quantifies the ``near $0$'' and ``near $1$'' probabilities) and for some $k_0\sim N/5$ (the threshold value of $k$), $p_k > 1- \delta$ if $k<k_0$ and $p_k < \delta$ if $k>k_0$. } Except for the value of $k_0$, this is equivalent to the following (ii) {\sl if $p_k \leq 1-\delta$, then $p_{k+1} < \delta$.} We note that a slight generalization of Lemma \ref{lem:monotonicity2}, with $2$ replaced by an arbitrary $D$ and $4$ by $D^2$, implies that the sequence $(p_k)$ is non-increasing; this is not necessary for our argument, but nevertheless reassuring.
-Also, if $k$ is substantially smaller than $N/5$, then $N-2k$ is substantially larger than $3k$ and so $s = D^{N-2k}$ is substantially larger than $D^{3k}=d^3$ and, consequently --- by Theorem \ref{threshold:separability} --- $p_k$ is close to $1$.
+We note that a slight generalization of Lemma \ref{lem:monotonicity2}, with $2$ replaced by an arbitrary $D$ and $4$ by $D^2$, implies that the sequence $(p_k)$ is non-increasing; this is not necessary for our argument, but nevertheless reassuring.
+Also, if $k$ is substantially smaller than $N/5$, then $N-2k$ is substantially larger than $3k$ and so $s = D^{N-2k}$ is substantially larger than $D^{3k}=d^3$ and, consequently -- by Theorem \ref{threshold:separability} -- $p_k$ is close to $1$.
 Similarly, if $k$ is substantially larger than $N/5$, $p_k$ is close to $0$.
 Accordingly, there is no doubt that the transition from $p_k \approx 1$ to $p_k \approx 0$ does indeed occur as $k$ increases, and that it occurs when $k\sim N/5$.
 The only point that needs to be made is the sharpness of the transition.

-To that end, note that --- by Theorem \ref{threshold:separability} --- a property similar to (i) and (ii) holds for the sequence $q_i:= \pi_{d,D^i}$ for any fixed $d$: if $D^i \leq (1-\e) s_0(d)$, then $\pi_{d,D^i} < \delta$ and if $D^i \geq (1+\e) s_0(d)$, then $\pi_{d,D^i} >1- \delta$ (as long as $\delta > 2\exp(-c(\e)s)$ for the appropriate values of $s$), and $ (1-\e) s_0(d) < D^i < (1+\e) s_0(d)$ may happen at most for one value of $i \sim \log_D(s_0(d))\sim 3\log_D d$ (there will be no such $i$ at all, unless $\log_D(s_0(d))$ is close to an integer).
+To that end, note that -- by Theorem \ref{threshold:separability} --- a property similar to (i) and (ii) holds for the sequence $q_i:= \pi_{d,D^i}$ for any fixed $d$: if $D^i \leq (1-\e) s_0(d)$, then $\pi_{d,D^i} < \delta$ and if $D^i \geq (1+\e) s_0(d)$, then $\pi_{d,D^i} >1- \delta$ (as long as $\delta > 2\exp(-c(\e)s)$ for the appropriate values of $s$), and $ (1-\e) s_0(d) < D^i < (1+\e) s_0(d)$ may happen at most for one value of $i \sim \log_D(s_0(d))\sim 3\log_D d$ (there will be no such $i$ at all, unless $\log_D(s_0(d))$ is close to an integer).